Latent State of a Human Serpin with MSA Subsampling

 You will see a folder organized in the following manner:

-For reproducibility, we have prepared all the necessary files in the 1lj5_preprocessing_outputs.
-Check this xray tutorial and the API for rk.preprocess if you want to do the preparation from scratch.
+For reproducibility, we have prepared all the necessary files in 1lj5_preprocessing_outputs.
+If you want to generate them from scratch, follow Launch with Your Own X-ray Data and rk.preprocess.

 2. Subsample the MSA

-Make sure you have activated the conda/mamba environment with ROCKET installed.
-Then change directory into data_for_1lj5/1lj5_preprocessing_outputs and run the following command to do MSA subsampling.
+Activate the environment with ROCKET installed.
+Then change into data_for_1lj5/1lj5_preprocessing_outputs and run:

 This will subsample and make a serpin_clusters/ folder with subsampled *.a3m files.
 Files starting with subv1_ are clustered subsamples with DBSCAN; those starting with U10 or U100 are uniformly random sampled MSAs with 10 or 100 sequences.